Albany Great Danes football: UAlbany and the NFL

-The UAlbany football program continues to grow under Ford's leadership, leading to connections between the program and the National Football League.
 Rudy Vido, who graduated in 1974 as a fullback and defensive end, became the first player in school history to sign a contract with an NFL team.
 He was cut in the preseason by the New England Patriots, so he never played in the NFL.
 Vido was also signed by several Canadian Football League teams, but never played in the CFL, either.

 In 2005, Kurt Campbell became the first player in the program's history to be drafted into the NFL.
 Campbell was selected in the seventh round by the Green Bay Packers.

-In the 2007 NFL Draft, Rashad Barksdale, who made the game-winning interception against Delaware in 2006, became the second player in school history to be drafted.
+In the 2007 NFL draft, Rashad Barksdale, who made the game-winning interception against Delaware in 2006, became the second player in school history to be drafted.
 He was selected in the sixth round by the Philadelphia Eagles.
 Barksdale was cut however at the end of training camp, but was signed by the Kansas City Chiefs, and became the first player in school history placed on an NFL 53-man roster.

 Barksdale made his National Football League debut on October 7, 2007 against the Jacksonville Jaguars.
 It marked the first time a UAlbany player had appeared in an NFL regular-season game when he took the field on special teams.
 He also played on the punt cover and punt return units and recorded his first career tackle in the fourth-quarter.

 Barksdale was cut by the Chiefs on August 31, 2008.
 However, he signed with the New York Giants as a member of the practice squad for the 2008 season.
 On December 30, 2008, Barksdale became the first UA stand-out to make an NFL Playoff roster after the Giants signed him to replace corner Sam Madison, who went down with an ankle injury.